sicoda/p3k14c-py/README.md

   - This aligns with the occupation of the West mound; there may be sampling bias making this boom seem more prominent.

 5. Final Decline (post 7500 Cal BP)
-  - Across all plots, a sharp decline is seen after 7500 Cal BP.
+  - Across all plots, a sharp decline is seen after 7500 Cal BP, marking the site's final abandonment.

 ## Data Merging
 By merging the results from the SPD script with paleoclimate data, it can be elucidated whether or not a demographic trend was influenced by an environmental change.
 By overlaying the demographic proxy with smoothed environmental proxies, the script highlights distinct periods of environmental stress and then evaluates whether corresponding demographic drops (identified via Monte Carlo significance testing) represent true societal collapses or resilient recoveries.